Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Robustness and sample variance

 \section{Robustness and sample variance}

 We investigate the robustness of our results by applying the new methodology to a new lens sample obtained from the photometric SDSS catalogue (described in Sect. \ref{sec:data}), and comparing the resulting cross-correlation function with that measured from the z$_{spec}$ sample.
+The z$_{spec}$ sample covers the G09, G12, G15, and SGP regions, while the z$_{ph}$ sample excludes SGP and includes the NGP region instead.
 The measurements from the z$_{spec}$ sample (red circles, top panel) and the z$_{ph}$ one (blue circles, bottom panel) are plotted against the IC-corrected mini-tiles measurements in Fig. \ref{fig:zspec_vs_zph}.
-In line with the findings of \citet{GON21}, both samples produce compatible measurements, but the z$_{ph}$ measurements are slightly higher at 30-40 arcmin and do not exhibit positive cross-correlation values above 100 arcmin.
+In line with the findings of \citet{GON21}, both samples produce compatible measurements, but the z$_{ph}$ measurements are slightly higher at 30-40 arcmin and do not exhibit statistically significant cross-correlation values above 100 arcmin.
 However, the two measurements are clearly above the mini-tiles ones for angular separations greater than 10 arcmin, as previously mentioned.
 The excess using different tiling approaches with respect the mini-tiles case was interpreted as a large-scale bias by \citet{GON21}.
 It is important to note that the large-scale behaviour of the mini-tile measurements depends strongly on the IC correction applied, which in turn depends on the assumed cosmological parameters.

 Furthermore, the GAMA sample used in our study comes from a spectroscopic survey, which is fundamentally different from our photometric SDSS sample.
-Therefore, any large-scale discrepancies between the two sets of measurements cannot be attributed to systematic errors related to the survey characteristics.
+Therefore, any large-scale discrepancies between both measurement approaches cannot be attributed to systematic errors related to the survey characteristics.
 Instead, it suggests that the differences may be due to physical properties of the samples themselves, such as the distribution of foreground or background galaxies, in the regions being probed.
 We will further investigate the nature of this discrepancy to determine whether it is a bias or a consequence of spatial variance within the samples.